embedded-purdue/slayterHIL/README.md

           *note: make sure the distro is the one you are using (if you have more than one installed)*
        4. now, in your WSL terminal, run `lsusb` and make sure the USB device shows
            1. if `lsusb` is not installed, you may need to install `usbutils` (look up)
+    4. (FOR MAC USERS; SKIP IF NOT) plug in board and run:
+       1. ```bash
+          ls /dev/ | grep tty
+          ```
+       2. You should see a list of connected devices.
+We are looking for something similar to either of the following:
+          ```bash
+          tty.usbserial-210
+          tty.usbmodem2101
+          ```
+          usbserial will appear if you're connected to the expressif's UART path, while usbmodem will appear if you're connected to its USB path
+       3. Copy the device name (eg. `tty.usbserial-210`)
+       4. Navigate to testnode/justfile and replace the value in the `ESP_PORT` line with your device name.
+It will now be able to communicate to the board using this name.
+          ```
+          ESP_PORT         := "/dev/tty.usbserial-210"
+          ```
-    4. now that the USB is connected, test build the `hello_world` sample by running `west build -p always -b esp32s3_devkitc/esp32s3/procpu samples/hello_world`
+    6. now that the USB is connected, test build the `hello_world` sample by running `west build -p always -b esp32s3_devkitc/esp32s3/procpu samples/hello_world`
-    5. flash to the usb with `west flash`
+    7. flash to the usb with `west flash`
        1. if this is the first time attempting to flash after connecting the USB, you may see an error like the following:

           ```bash